JYU-IBA/jabs/README.md

 There is a fitting feature, activated with the `--fit` or `-F` option or `fit` script command.
 The multidimensional nonlinear least-squares fitting is based on [GSL multifit](https://www.gnu.org/software/gsl/doc/html/nls.html).
 The accuracy and sanity of fits must be evaluated by the user.

 The user can give only a single range to fit from the command line.
 This is specified with `--fit_low` and `--fit_high`.
+It is recommended to use scripts when fitting, as then an arbitrary number of fit ranges can be specified.

 Use `--fit_vars` to give a comma separate list of variables to fit.
 Currently supported detector related variables are `slope,offset,resolution`
 `calib` which is equivalent to the previous triplet and `solid`.
 Currently adding fit variables will add all them for each detector.

 Beam `fluence` can be fitted.
 Don't try to combine this with `solid` for all detectors.

 Layer thickness can be also fitted using variable `thicknessN` where `N` is number of a layer, numbering starts from 1 (surface).
 Roughness can be fitted similarly to thickness, use `roughN`.
 Concentrations can be fitted using `concN_I`, where `N` is the layer and `I` the element.

 Example: `jabs --fit_vars=calib,fluence,thickness1 --fit_low=250 ...`

+Interactive/script example:

+    jabs> add fit_range [500:900] [1000:1200]
+    jabs> fit calib,fluence,thickness1

 ## Open source licenses